 Please note that the credit framework for the LLM is changing from 22.5 credit modules to 15 and 30 credit modules for the academic year 2019-20.
 This will not affect the overall credits that you take for the LLM which is still 180.

 Energy is the largest and one of the most dynamic industry sectors.
 It raises many challenges both politically and technically, from traditional exploration and production of fossil fuels to more recent mining extraction methods (hydraulic fracturing or 'fracking'), renewables and environmental protection.
 Queen Mary is only one of a few universities in the world to offer an LLM in Energy and Natural Resources Law and this programme builds upon well-established areas at Queen Mary, such as Commercial Law, Dispute Resolution, Environmental Law and Regulation.

 All these constituent elements of Energy and Natural Resources law are approached through a comparative and international lens and prepare students to enter practice as regulators, lawyers in private practice of public sector lawyers.
-You will also benefit from the current research, consultancy work and events undertaken and held by the Energy and Natural Resources Law Institute (ENRLI) at Queen Mary.
+You will also benefit from the current research, consultancy work and events undertaken and held by the Energy Law Institute (ELI) at Queen Mary.

 Many of the modules will be co-taught by practitioners and leading industry figures so you will benefit from practical real life insights into the industry.
 You will also be able to attend a series of General Counsel lectures, giving you a chance to network with speakers from organisations such as Exxon, British Gas, Shell and EDF.

 This programme will:

 - Examine the area from a comparative, international and inter-disciplinary perspective.